R2ToolDroid/FSMDC/README.md

 Front Skin Marcduino Controller.
 Best with Nano Every or Mega2560 Board and two PCA9568 Servo Boards.
+Based on Astromech Firmware ReelTwo.
+Please install first in your IDE

 ### Accept Serial Commands on Serial1 or Serial